 College and Community College

 In today’s economy, education beyond high school is more important than ever.
-Jared believes that postsecondary education – whether at a four-year institution like the University of Colorado-Boulder or Colorado State
+Jared believes that postsecondary education – whether at a four-year institution like the University of Colorado-Boulder or Colorado State University, or at a community college like Front Range and Colorado Mountain College – must be within reach for all, regardless of background or circumstances.

 Today’s students are faced with an unprecedented amount of student debt.
 The average borrower in Colorado leaves school with nearly $25,000 in debt.
 Jared has proposed commonsense, innovative solutions to help lower the cost of college and reduce the burden of debt.
 His Affordable College Textbooks Act supports the adoption of open textbooks: high-quality, free books that can reduce the price of a college degree by thousands of dollars.
 He also introduced the bipartisan ExCEL Act, which streamlines the complicated student loan process and pegs graduates’ repayments to an affordable percentage of their income until the loan is repaid.
 Under the ExCEL Act, graduates pay nothing during periods of unemployment and pay more throughout their careers as their incomes rise – without any additional paperwork, since payments would be deducted automatically from their paychecks.